GregJackalis/Share_Screen_Application/Documentation.md

 ## Introduction
 This is the official documentation for the Share_Screen_Application.
 This project was made for the Assignment on the Networks & Security module and its aim is to simulate a "Screen-Mirroring" Application, through the usage of Socket Programming in Python.
-In addition, authorization and data encryption needed to be used to make the application as safe and strong as possible, thus a variety of libraries and encryptions were used.
+In addition, authorization and data encryption needed to be used to make the application as safe and strong as possible, thus a variety of libraries and encryptions were used.<br>

 ## Target Audience
 Whether you're a computer science student or just a coding enthusiast, this project contains all the scripts that were made from scratch by me!
-For any further information or questions related to my work please don't hesitate to email me at: [grig.tsakalis@mc-class.gr](mailto:grig.tsakalis@mc-class.gr)
+For any further information or questions related to my work please don't hesitate to email me at: [grig.tsakalis@mc-class.gr](mailto:grig.tsakalis@mc-class.gr)<br>

 ## Getting Started
 The application includes nine Python Scripts, one .ui file, and other files (such as .env, requirements to be downloaded, and so on).
 The application started being made from the "Front-End" part which it was about setting up the GUI and the gui_client script.
 Then, it was time for Socket Programming to take place, and even though at first two different scripts (one for client and one for server) were made, I decided afterwards that I want to make as a Peer-to-Peer connection.<br>
 Therefore, the peer.py script contains a class that can behave as a Client but also as Server, the only difference is that the Server is in charge for checking the credentials- using the the authentication.py script- and to also start sharing their screen once everything is set up.
-The client's behaviour attributes on the other hand, gives the user the ability to try and sign in as many times as they want and once the credentials are correct, to connect to the remote screen.
+The client's behaviour attributes on the other hand, gives the user the ability to try and sign in as many times as they want and once the credentials are correct, to connect to the remote screen.<br><br>

 ## Scripts and their Purpose
 ### my_gui.ui